 "It’s Not Personal, it’s Just Business"

-How many times have you heard this statement.
-I am not sure about you, but even when someone makes this statement to reassure me, I still find it hard not to retreat into denial to prevent my self-esteem from plummeting.
+How many times have you heard the statement "It's not personal, it's just business."
+I don't know about you but when someone says it to me, I still find it hard not to prevent my self-esteem from plummeting.
 What I have learned over the years, however is that facing the rejection head on and doing something pro-active to avoid it from happening again is a much better way to get back on track.
 Try not to respond with negative self-talk, but with true compassion for yourself and the situation.
 Go for a walk, have a cup of tea, go to the gym, talk to a friend.

 Try and remember that if your prospect says “no,” they are not rejecting you personally, they are rejecting your offer.
 Maybe they genuinely don’t need your product or services or maybe they really can’t afford the price.
 On the flip side, it is also possible they may be rejecting your offer because they think they don’t need it and they think they can’t afford it.
 Maybe their 'thinking' is wrong.
 Test your theory and convince them why your offer is the one they simply can't afford to refuse.